 Upgradability: Gaming PC components are always evolving, and the best gaming PCs can be easily upgraded with new parts over time.
 Machines such as the Alienware Aurora and Dell G5 are easy to open up and tinker with, even for the less tech-savvy.
 Compact machines, such as the Corsair One, can be a bit harder to open up.
 So if you plan on upgrading your investment over time, keep this in mind.

 VR-readiness: Want to game in VR?
 Requirements for headsets such as the Oculus Rift S and HTC Vive start at an Nvidia GTX 1050 Ti / AMD Radeon RX 470 GPU, an Intel Core i3 or Ryzen 3 processor, 8GB of RAM and a DisplayPort 1.2 or mini DisplayPort.
-Make sure your machine meets this requirements before you plunk down cash for one.
+Make sure your machine meets this requirement before you plunk down cash for one.

 How we test the best gaming PCs